 Cooking is the leading cause of home fires and home fire injuries.
-During its Fire Prevention Week observance October 6-12, the National Fire Protection Association focuses on the fact that more fires start in the kitchen than any other part of the home.
-Take the NFPA’s quiz to find out how much you already know about preventing kitchen fires.
+The National Fire Protection Association focuses on the fact that more fires start in the kitchen than any other part of the home.

 Cooking fires can happen quickly and cause significant injuries.
 Follow these basic tips to improve cooking safety: